MicrosoftDocs/bot-docs/articles/v4sdk/skill-actions-in-dialogs.md

 ## Resources

-For deployed bots, bot-to-bot authentication requires that each participating bot has a valid app ID and password.
+For deployed bots, bot-to-bot authentication requires that each participating bot has a valid identity.
-However, you can test skills and skill consumers locally with the Emulator without an app ID and password.
+However, you can test skills and skill consumers locally with the Emulator without identity information.

 To make the skill available to user-facing bots, register the skill with Azure.
 For more information, see how to [register a bot with Azure Bot Service](../bot-service-quickstart-registration.md).